 (4885.53)

-The WUR PHY uses the multicarrier on-off keying (MC-OOK) modulation for (#1128)WUR-Sync and WUR-Data fields.
-MC-OOK is defined as an on-off keying, modulated with a multicarrier signal.
+The WUR PHY uses OOK modulation for (#1128)WUR-Sync and WUR-Data fields.
+These OOK fields may be generated by multicarrier on-off-keying (MC-OOK), a technique to generate an OOK modulation with a multicarrier signal.
 The multicarrier signal should be generated using contiguous 13 subcarriers, centered within a 20 MHz channel, with a subcarrier spacing of 312.5 kHz and the center subcarrier (#1131)being null.
 The subcarrier coefficients may take values from the BPSK, QPSK, 16-QAM, 64-QAM, or 256-QAM constellation symbols.

 ….